Political scandal overshadows South Korea 2018 Olympic prep

 BUZZ

-The winter sports industry in South Korea is still relatively young and is searching for star athletes after the retirement of beloved Olympic figure skating champion Yuna Kim.
+The winter sports industry in South Korea is relatively young and searching for star athletes after the retirement of beloved Olympic figure skating champion Yuna Kim.

 About 6,500 athletes, coaches and sports officials from about 95 countries are expected to attend the Pyeongchang Games.
 Foreigners will also be streaming in to watch, but organizers hope that 70 percent of ticket sales will be local.
 That means creating buzz at home is crucial.